merwinjoshuwaa29/portfolio/README.md

 ### About me

-As a student studying artificial intelligence and data science, I am passionate about leveraging technology to solve complex problems✨.
+As a student studying artificial intelligence and data science, I am passionate about leveraging technology to solve complex problems.
 I have a strong foundation in machine learning and deep learning, and I am proficient in Java, Python, HTML, CSS and Javascript.
 Through my academic coursework and personal projects, I have developed the skills to analyze data and create models that drive business value.

 ---